 Most vehicles today are fitted with disk brakes, which are inspected during every brake check.
 Disk brakes use calipers to squeeze the brake pads in order to bring the vehicle to a full stop.
 If the rotor becomes warped or uneven, a driver might experience scraping, vibration, or wobbling when operating the vehicle.

 This is another instance that can be caused by road conditions or debris.
 The disk brakes can also suffer if there are any of the previously mentioned issues with other elements of the system, such as the brake fluid or brake lines.
 It is critical that the disk brakes are in good condition, which is why they are one of the main items examined during brake checks.

 The last component of the brake system that will be checked are the brake pads.
 Brake pads vary greatly from vehicle to vehicle, which makes their condition difficult to assess unless you are an experienced mechanic.
 Additionally, each individual driver has their own unique impact on their brake pads.
 Auto mechanics will be able to determine the current condition and quality of brake pads during an inspection and decide whether or not they are in need of a replacement.

 Looking for a free brake check service near you?
-Visit Reliable Automotive, an auto repair shop with locations in Kyle, Buda, and San Marcos, to schedule your free brake check today!
+Call Reliable Automotive, an auto repair shop with locations in Kyle, Buda, and San Marcos TX, for a free brake check today!